Jundeb/Autumn-2022-group-project/README.md

 ## Demo video (in Finnish): https://www.youtube.com/watch?v=vOyx4rCLYqU

 ## Projects idea and purpose
-Projects idea was to create visualization tool, that shows different types of graphs about climate change.
+Projects idea was to create a visualization tool, which shows different types of graphs about climate change.
 It is also possible to create a user, which you can use to create your own custom visualization views and share them with unique URLs.
 User can select desired graphs and add a custom caption to create a view.
 All user made views can be found publicly with correct URL.

 Projects purpose was to become familiar with full-stack programming and Kanban -development model.